-- (5) The Secretary may provide for the publication and transmission of survey results to other interested governments and organisations in compliance with international agreements. - 59.
-Entry, search and seizure (1) If a biosecurity officer reasonably suspects the presence of a regulated pest or disease that is not under official control, the officer may - - (a) at any time, stop, board and search any conveyance; - (b) at any time enter and search any premises, building or area, including a biosecurity holding area, biosecurity quarantine station or biosecurity approved premises and land adjacent to a dwelling house, but not a dwelling house; - (c) at any time with the consent of the owner, enter and search a dwelling house for animals, plants and their products;

-- (d) at any time, on a warrant issued under subsection (2), enter and search a dwelling-house for any regulated article that the officer reasonably suspects to be in it and to pose a biosecurity threat to the Cook islands. - (2) If a justice of the peace is satisfied on affidavit evidence by a biosecurity officer that- - (a) there may be in a dwelling house a regulated article that poses a biosecurity threat to the Cook islands; and - (b) the consent of the owner or occupier to entry and search of the dwelling house cannot be obtained, the justice of the peace may issue a warrant authorising the officer to enter and search the dwelling house for the article.

-- (3) During a search of premises or a conveyance under this section a biosecurity officer may seize anything which - - (a) is a regulated article which the officer reasonably suspects poses a biosecurity threat to the Cook islands; or - (b) may be used as evidence of the commission of an offence under this Act. - (4) A biosecurity officer who seizes anything from a person under subsection (3) shall - - (a) inform the person of the reason for the seizure; - (b) give the person a receipt for the thing seized; and - (c) at the expense of the owner, remove the thing to a place of safekeeping and deal with it in accordance with this Act. - (5) A biosecurity officer may submit to appropriate biosecurity measures any regulated article seized pursuant to this section. - 60.
-Detention and testing of animals and plants and their products (1) If an animal or plant or animal or plant product in the Cook Islands is suspected of being infected or infested by a regulated pest or disease, a biosecurity officer may direction the animal, plant or product to be detained and confined in a place specified by the Director for tests to be conducted. - (2) Following detention under subsection (1), a biosecurity officer may test, or cause to be tested, any animal or plant or animal or plant product.
-Such tests may include - (a) the taking of samples in accordance with section 51 (replacing references to the importer of an article by references to the owner or custodian of it); - (b) conducting a post mortem examination in accordance with section 56. - (3) If after testing as in subsection (2) the animal, plant or product is considered to pose a biosecurity threat to the Cook Islands, the officer may further detain it in the specified place for biosecurity measures to be taken in respect of it, but an animal, plant or product may be detained only for so long as is required for biosecurity measures to be taken in respect of it.
+- 59. (l) If a biosecurity officer reasonably suspects the presence of a regulated pest or disease that is not under official control the officer may - (a) at any time stop, board and search any conveyance; - (b) at any time enter and search any premises building or area, including a biosecurity holding area, biosecurity quarantine station or biosecurity approved premises and land adjacent to a dwelling house, but not a dwelling house; - (c) at any time with the consent of the owner, enter and search a dwelling house for animals, plants and their products; and - (d) at any time, on a warrant issued under subsection (2), enter and search a dwelling- house for any regulated article that the officer reasonably suspects to be in it and to pose a biosecurity threat to Solomon Islands. - (2) If a Magistrate is satisfied on sworn statement by a biosecurity officer that - - (a) there may be in a dwelling house a regulated article that poses a biosecurity threat to Solomon Islands; and - (b) the consent of the owner or occupier to entry and search of the dwelling house cannot be obtained, the Magistrate may issue a warrant authorising the officer to enter and search the dwelling house for the article. - (3) During a search of premises or a conveyance under this section a biosecurity officer may seize anything which - - (a) is a regulated article which the officer reasonably suspects poses a biosecurity threat to Solomon Islands; or - (b) may be used as evidence of the commission of an offence under this Act. - (4) A biosecurity officer who seizes anything from a person under subsection (3) must - (a) inform the person of the reason for the seizure; - (b) give the person a receipt for the thing seized; and - (c) at the expense of the owner, remove the thing to a place of safekeeping and deal with it in accordance with this Act. - (5) A biosecurity officer may submit to appropriate biosecurity measures any regulated article seized pursuant to this section. - 60.
+(1) If an animal or plant or animal or plant product in Solomon Islands is suspected of being infected or infested by a regulated pest or disease, a biosecurity officer may direct the animal, plant or product to be detained and confined in a place specified by the Director for tests to be conducted. - (2) Following detention under subsection (1), a biosecurity officer may test, or cause to be tested, any animal or plant or animal or plant product, and such tests may include - - (a) the taking of samples in accordance with section 51; and - (b) conducting a post mortem examination in accordance with section 56. - (3) If after testing as in subsection (2), the animal, plant or product is considered to pose a biosecurity threat to Solomon Islands, the officer may further detain it in the specified place for biosecurity measures to be taken in respect of it, but an animal, plant or product may be detained only for so long as is required for biosecurity measures to be taken in respect of it.